 max-journal-size Sets a maximum size for each journal file (see Section 4.2.1).
 When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
-The default is unlimited.
+The largest permitted value is 2 gigabytes.
+The default is unlimited, which also means 2 gigabytes.
 This may also be set on a per-zone basis.